Discover the key reasons why SIPs offer faster installation and substantial time and labor savings compared to traditional..

 Additionally, SIPs offer consistent and uniform insulation across the entire panel due to their design, while stick-framed walls may have variations in insulation due to stud spacing and potential installation issues.

 It's important to reiterate that R-values can vary based on the specific materials used.
-For example, Premier’s MAX SIPS, made with graphite rigid insulation polystyrene cores, offer 41% higher warranted R-values over stick-framed construction.
+For example, Premier SIPS MAX, made with graphite rigid insulation polystyrene cores, offer 41% higher warranted R-values over stick-framed & batt insulation building envelope assemblies.

 Premier SIPS Power Up Design, Construction, and Energy Efficiency